lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 I know Windows is the best OS to play games, but the worst OS to develop.

-If we have no choice, the only one thing we can do is trying our best to make Windows be better for our development.
+If we have no choice, the only one thing we can do is trying our best to make Windows being better for our development.

 ## First Step: Install Windows